Gerald-coder/DSA_JS/readme.md

 forEach / map / reduce / filter are linear 0(n)

 note, when using either forEach, map, reduce and filter , this are methods used to loop through an array, when the callback contains another for loop or any loop, the time complexity is 0(logn) which is very costly and the interveiwer might not be happy

+# RECURSION

+This is a techninque where a solution depends on solutions to smaller instances of same problem, it is simply a function calling itself

+# properties of recursion

+1. every recursion needs to have a base case, or a condition to terminate the recursion, else you have in infinite loop which can crash your program, it is necesary when you want to have repeatiive tasks from a function
+2. A recursive solution may be far worst than an interative solution - it is not always the best solution